Bemeier/bmek/pcb/v3/README.md

 # V3 of the PCB

 This is the PCB as it will be shipped in the group buy.
 It comes in both a solder and hotswap version.
-I've ordered a test batch from JLCPCB with the files from this commit: https://github.com/Bemeier/bmek/commit/85931f795956d60f2ae7042b2607ad3a0f845139
-I'll update the readme here to confirm that it works as expected.
+I've ordered a test batch from JLCPCB with these files and I'll update the readme here to confirm that it works as expected.
 Either way, *order these files at your own risk*.
 And most importantly, always critically review the parts placement (oftentimes the previewer on the JLCPCB website is broken, so ask for a review of the parts placement per mail!)

 ## Improvements over V2/2.1